webqit/oohtml/README.md

 Here are other notes:

 + **Scoped CSS**.
 This feature is only in "concept" implementation and doesn't work right now as is.
 The current implementation simply wraps `<style scoped>` blocks in an `@scope {}` block - which itself isn't supported in any browser.
-A working implementation may be coming soon, but you could try one of the working polyfills for `<style scoped>` out there; e.g. [samthor/scoped
-Public](https://github.com/samthor/scoped).
-To try the "concept" implementation, set the `style.strategy` config to `@scope`:
+To try this "concept" implementation, set the `style.strategy` config to `@scope`:

     ```html
     <head>